Anthony Rizzo Officially Opts Out of Yankees Deal

 Money talks, though, and there are rarely issues that can’t be glossed over by a few zeroes.
 To that end, it’s at least mildly interesting and perhaps not entirely coincidental that Jim Bowden predicted Rizzo to get $54 million over three years with the Yankees.
 Combined with his ’22 salary, that would give the first baseman the same $70 million the Cubs reportedly offered him in an extension, only over one less year.

 I could be very wrong in how I’m viewing the situation, but I think the Cubs would have to outdo that prediction in order to bring Rizzo back.
 Jed Hoyer was handed the reins a year early for the express purpose of making the difficult decisions Theo Epstein couldn’t, so it’s hard to fathom them paying a premium and pushing to three years or more for a reunion with Rizzo predicated largely on warm fuzzies.

-Or maybe they’ll schedule a press conference for November 11 to bring the prodigal son home as a mentor to Matt Mervis.
+Or maybe they’ll schedule a press conference for November 11 — see here for more important offseason dates — to bring the prodigal son home as a mentor to Matt Mervis.
 I’d lay my bets elsewhere, but feel free to keep the fires of hope burning in your own heart if it helps.

 Update: The Yankees are expected to extend a qualifying offer to Rizzo, effectively eliminating whatever slim chance there was of a Cubs reunion.
 It’ll also hamper his value to other interested teams, making it even more likely that he works out a new deal to remain in New York.